PerushParajuli/PerushParajuli/README.md

 <p align="center">I am an enthusiastic individual with a strong passion for learning and a keen interest in data analysis and machine learning.
 While I currently do not possess some of the specific skills mentioned in the profile, I am highly motivated to acquire them and build a successful career in the field.</p>

 <p align="center">I am committed to continuous growth and development, and I am actively seeking opportunities to expand my knowledge and gain practical experience in data analysis, Python programming, and other relevant areas.
-I believe in the power of data-driven decision making and its potential to drive meaningful insights and positive outcomes.</p>
+I believe in the power of data-driven decision-making and its potential to drive meaningful insights and positive outcomes.</p>

 <h2 align="center">Skills and Tools</h2>